 This is a fairly undemanding section, offering excellent views of both Loch Fyne and the Kyles of Bute.
 Points of particular interest along this section include the dramatic ruins of Asgog Castle, the remains of a gunpowder mill, and a World War II tank landing slip.

 The Loch Lomond & Cowal Way begins in Portavadie, which is linked to Tarbert in Kintyre by a regular ferry service.
 From the Portavadie ferry terminal, head east along the main concrete road which runs uphill past the marina.
 After about 400m, turn left onto the forest road signposted for Loch Asgog and the Loch Lomond & Cowal Way.
 Follow this track for around 700m to where a power line crosses the road and signs indicate a narrow grassy path to your right.
 This path passes through an area of bracken, skirts the edge of a clearing with houses and ruins, before heading uphill to the right.
 The route then descends for 250m through cleared forest to join a forest track beside a small loch.
 Turn left and follow the track for several hundred meters, ignoring forest track branching off to your right.
 The way then turns right by a standing stone onto a signposted trodden path, which passes the ruins of Asgog Castle before bearing right towards the shores of the loch.
-Follow the path along the edge of the loch, crossing a stile and then continuing along the shoreline.
+Follow the path along the edge of the loch, through a swing-gate and then continuing along the shoreline.
 At the head of the loch, near the cottages, the path disappears in the grassy fields.
 Bear diagonally uphill aiming for the gatepost on the skyline to the right of the cottages.
 Follow the farm track downhill to meet with the B8000 before turning right along the road towards the Millhouse crossroads.

 At these crossroads, turn left onto the road for Kames and Tighnabruaich.
 To your right are ruins of a gunpowder mill which operated here until 1921.
 Follow the road for 500m until you come to the Cladh a Mhuillinn cottages on your right, where you will see a memorial to workers killed in a gunpowder explosion, as well as small canon used to test the powder.
 To continue on the Loch Lomond & Cowal Way, turn off the road and pass through the gate which is signed as a public footpath.
 This short distance is a farmer’s field and it sometimes has livestock in it.